NordicSemiconductor/Android-BLE-Library/test/Readme.md

 ## Requirements
 The application depends on the Android BLE Library.
-* It needs two Android 4.3 or newer are required in which one acts as a server and another as a client.
+* It requires two Android 4.3 or newer devices, one acting as a server and the other as a client.
 ### Required Permissions
 On Android 6 - 11, the app requests for Location Permission and Location services to provide accurate Bluetooth LE scan and advertisement results.